Jevend History, Family Crest & Coats of Arms

 Early Notables of the Jevend family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Jevend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 161 words (12 lines of text) are included under the topic Early Jevend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jevend family to Ireland

 Some of the Jevend family moved to Ireland, but this topic is not covered in this excerpt.

-Another 91 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.